HEALTH RESEARCH, AND ITS DANGERS

-4. If you surf the net, try to figure out what kind of internet site you are looking at.
+4. When you surf the net, try to figure out what kind of internet site you are looking at.
 However, this is not always easy, at all.

 5. Is the site selling anything?
 This does not necessarily mean you must ignore the information, but you must take this into account.

-7. Meanwhile, I will continue to write more articles to counter and dispel false information as I become aware of it.
+6. Meanwhile, we will continue to write more articles to counter and dispel false information as we become aware of it.
 Some of these articles appear in the section of the Read Articles Page called “Warnings About Medical And Other Procedures”.
 Others are in the food section or other parts of the website.
 You may search the Read Articles Page to find them.

-I also have over 35 years of direct patient experience with at least 50,000 people.
-Dr. Paul Eck, my mentor, had another 10 years experience.
-I am not just a “staff writer” who reads things and then puts information up on a website, as is the case with most health websites.
+We have over 37 years of direct patient experience with at least 50,000 people.
+Dr. Paul Eck, my mentor, had another 30 years experience.
+We are not just “staff writers” who read things and then put information up on a website, as is the case with most health websites.

-I am also extremely careful about toxicity, side effects and other possible problems with foods, supplements, drugs and everything else.
-I also listen to patient feedback on a daily basis.
-If a problem shows up, I can and do act upon it quickly, and I share our observations and research on this website.
+We also listen to patient feedback on a daily basis.
+If a problem shows up, we act upon it quickly, and we share our observations and research on this website.

-I receive many comments from clients and others that coffee enemas are not safe, according to some websites.
-People write me that coffee enemas can deplete electrolytes, cause constipation or dependency, perforate your colon, or other problems.
+We occasionally receive comments from clients and others that coffee enemas are not safe, according to some websites.
+They say coffee enemas can deplete electrolytes, cause constipation or dependency, perforate your colon, or other problems.

-In fact, the hazards of internet research listed above can come into play when researching coffee enemas.
+The hazards of medical research listed above definitely come into play when researching coffee enemas.
 That is, there is:

 - much ignorance